As a business owner, there are dozens of important metrics you need to both track and understand.

-Calculating the CLV for different customers helps in a number of ways, mainly regarding business decision-making.
-Knowing your CLV you can determine, among other things:
+Calculating customer lifetime value for different customer segments helps in a number of ways, mainly regarding business decision making.
+Knowing your CLV can tell you, among other things:

-- How much you can spend to acquire a similar customer and still have a profitable relationship
+- How much you can spend to acquire new customers (CAC) and still have a profitable relationship

-- The exact amount you can expect an average customer to purchase over time
+- The exact amount you can expect an average customer to spend over time

-- What kinds of products customers with the highest CLV want
+- What kinds of products high-value customers want

 - Which products have the highest profitability